bradbase/flyingkoala/README.md

 # TODO:
 - [ ] Change intro document - bring TL;DR into line with README.md
-- [ ] -Write a script to install the add-in-
 - [ ] Improve add-in.
 Requires better handling of essentially everything.
 - [ ] Support add-in feature to unload a specific model
 - [ ] Write a wizard, to launch from the Excel plug-in, which writes and updates the xlwings Python "code"(/imports) for FlyingKoala defined UDFs